GSRHackZ/Vocabulay.com-Spelling-Bot-Queen-Bee/README.md

 <li>You can go to sleep while it does your work, because it will automatically switch lists when done or if an error occurs 😴</li><br>
 <li>Has 99% accuracy, will get most answers correct and learns questions it got wrong. 🎯</li><br>
 <li>This bot is made to mine points on vocabulary.com ⛏</li><br>
+<li>If you want to afk mine ⛏, remember to use an auto clicker so that your device doesn't go to sleep. ➤</li><br>
 <li>Deleting Browser History will remove all saved words, definitions, and corrections.
 Please Beware!! 🛑</li><br>
 <li>This is still a work in progress, it's good and functional but it may still need some work.
 If you have any issues please contact me asap. 🙏</li><br>
 <li>You can not hold me liable for your actions.
 This tool is for educational purposes only.
 You have been warned !! ⚠ </li><br>